 Does Your Hunting Land Have Potential for Good Deer/Game Habitat?

 Know your game and what sort of habitat they prefer before you start looking for your Upstate NY hunting land.
-Deer, for example, prefer variety in topography and vegetation for a year-round habitat.
-Look for a property with evergreens for winter and berry and greenbriar bushes for summer.
+Deer, for example, prefers variety in topography and vegetation for a year-round habitat.
+Look for a property with evergreens for winter and berry and greenbrier bushes for summer.

 If the existing habitat does not have a stream or pond, is there potential to create one?
 You may also want to consider if timber thinning or clear cuts may improve the topographical variety.